 Dividing property into smaller lots is typically the first step in the development process.
 In Thurston County, there are 3 main types of subdivision:

 Large lot subdivisions divide a property into 2 or more lots, all of which are larger than 5 acres in size, but smaller than 40 acres in size.
 These subdivisions occur only in unincorporated portions of Thurston County.

-Short plat subdivisions, because of the small number of lots created, or the lack of a need for new public streets or other facilities, can be approved in an expedited manner.
-Lots must be smaller than 5 acres in size.
+Short plat subdivisions which create a small number of lots that are smaller than 5 acres and may not need new public streets or other facilities, can be approved in an expedited manner.

 Long plat subdivisions constitute a major division of land and require a more extensive review.